GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 Important:  This tutorial uses Google Compute Engine virtual machine instances,
             a billable component of Google Cloud Platform.
-The cost of running this tutorial will vary depending on run time, number of instances, and machine type.
+The cost of running this tutorial varies depending on run time, number of instances, and machine type.
 Use the [pricing calculator][pricing] to generate a cost estimate based on your projected usage.
 New Google Cloud users may be eligible for a [free trial][trial].